 Jeez.
 The psalms were so harsh.
 He was kinda p'd at how he tried to read the Bible every day and yet it just got him more mad.
 The Bible slipped between his legs and crumpled on the floor.
 Shoot.
 He scrambled to pick it up.
 The Bible definitely was not the enemy.
 This wasn't who he wanted to be.
 His mind went to the bottle in the cabinet.
 I could use a drink already.
 No, it's only 8am.
 He couldn't get back into that again.

 "God, it feels like something's working against me here."
 Stew looked up in realization.
 He shook his head as if shewing off a fly.
-If there were some sort of spirits or whatever putting all these thoughts into his head, he did want them dead.
+If there were spirits or whatever putting all these vindictive thoughts into his head about people he wanted to love, he did want those spirits dead.
 Dead with a passion.

 From that day on, Stew saw himself in a battle against foes that deserved his hate.
 And the Psalms took on new meaning and soon became his favorite part of his morning readings as it was a time to wage war against the negativity and destruction that threatened his peace and relationships each day.